• Skip to primary navigation

 Success Tips

-• It's very important to drain the spinach extremely well because you don't want the pie to be soggy from excess water.
-If the spinach still has ice crystals when you take it out of the fridge, warm it in a pan to melt the ice before you strain it.
+• It's very important to drain the spinach extremely well because you don't want the pie to be soggy from excess liquid.
+If it still has ice crystals when you take it out of the fridge, warm it in a pan to melt the ice before you strain it.

 • When you're assembling the vegan spanakopita, keep the layers of thawed filo in between two slightly damp dish towels so it won't dry out.
 Don't open the sealed bag that the dough sheets are in until right before you're ready to assemble the pie.